 Adult coloring is all the rage these days, as I’m sure you know (hello, stress relief)!
 I’ve done several guides over on DIY Candy that show you how to color and what the best colored pencils.
 I’ve also give you the ultimate guide to free coloring pages over there.

 Are you wondering what to do with finished adult coloring pages?
 In this post, I’m going to show you what to do with finished coloring pages once you are done creating them!
-I’ve already done two projects on this blog with coloring sheets: a name plaque as well as a decorative tray.

 If you don’t want to cut up your coloring books for whatever reason, make a color copy to complete these projects.
 I don’t mind cutting mine up because guess what – that gives me a reason to color another!